PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ````
 ## References

-A reference is an {term}`alias` for an existing object or function i.e. a reference cannot be initialised until the referenced entity exists.
+A reference is an {term}`alias` for an existing object or function - therefore, a reference cannot be initialised until the referenced entity exists.

-References are not objects - therefore, there cannot be arrays of references or pointers to references.
+References are not objects - so, there cannot be arrays of references or pointers to references.

 The reference aliases an existing object and is therefore not copy initialised, meaning that changes to the object it references are still accessible through the reference, whereas a copy-initialised variable knows nothing of the copied object after initialisation.
 Assigning a value to a reference is identical to assigning a value to the referenced object.